For help reaching an expert on deadline, please contact UB's media relations team at 716-645-6969 or ub-news@buffalo.edu.

 University at Buffalo School of Public Health and Health Professions

-Binge-watching, consumption, addictive behaviors, substance use and abuse, health behavior decision-making, cannabis
+Cannabis (including delta-8 THC), binge-watching, consumption, addictive behaviors, substance use and abuse, health behavior decision-making

-Jessica Kruger is an expert on the public health impacts of addictive behaviors, such as binge-watching.
+Jessica Kruger has spoken with numerous national media outlets about the public health impacts of addictive behaviors, including binge-watching, as well as cannabis use.

 Kruger can also speak to the media about behaviors associated with substance use and abuse, including the “munchies” and “drunchies” — the desire to eat unhealthy foods after heavy use of marijuana or a night of drinking, respectively.